Back up the show

-The Select button will then select fixtures in the group and holding down the select button gives you softkey options to filter the selection according to a pattern.
+The blue button will then select fixtures in the group and holding the blue button gives you softkey options to filter the selection according to a pattern.

-Press Options (or Options softkey) and then the blue select button above the fader to set the fader mode to the following:
+Press Playback Options and then the blue select button above the fader to set the fader mode to the following:

 If the playback fader has a display area on the screen, the level and mode of the master will be shown.

 When a group master is set to disabled or moved to a handle without a fader, it will become locked at the current fader level.
 Re-enable or move back to a fader to adjust the level.

 Using Key Profiles, you can set different behaviour for the buttons of a group master -- the blue and grey buttons if it is on a fader handle, or the touch button if it's on screen.

 Flash Fixtures -- flashes the dimmer level of fixtures in the group to the level set by the group master fader, while the button is held

 Timed Flash -- as above, but fade in and out using fade times set using the "Edit Times" option for the group master